-NCERT Book Solutions For Class 10 History Chapter 4 The Age of Industrialisation
+NCERT Book Solutions for Class 10 History Chapter 4 The Age of Industrialisation – CBSE Free PDF Download

+NCERT Solutions for Class 10 History Chapter 4 have answers to the textbook questions in a comprehensive way to help students with their CBSE exam preparation.
 In Europe, the age of industrialisation marked the beginning of modernisation.
 Along with industrialisation, factories were set up, which generated large-scale production of goods leading to worldwide trade.
-New invention and innovation in technology accelerated this process.
-Colonies were expanded in European nations and modernization also reached there.
+New inventions and innovations in technology accelerated this process.
+Colonies were expanded in European nations, and modernisation also reached there.
 This chapter will focus on the history of Britain, the first industrial nation, and then India, where the pattern of industrial change was conditioned by colonial rule.
-NCERT Solutions is one of the best learning guides students can use while preparing for the exam.
 Students can make use of these NCERT Solutions for Class 10 History Chapter 4 while solving the textbook questions.

 NCERT Solutions for Class 10 History Chapter 4 – The Age of Industrialisation